azapeti/local-music-to-spotify-playlist-creator_2/README.md

 - ✅ Batches track uploads to handle large collections (up to 100 per call)
 - ✅ User-friendly terminal interface with cross-platform folder tips
 - ✅ User-friendly output indicating the status of each song added
+- ✅ Extracts detailed song data (e.g., track info, artist followers) and saves it to a JSON file for data analysis

 ## Prerequisites